-Timer1 may operate in either a Synchronous, or an Asynchronous mode, depending on the setting of the TMR1CS bit.
+Timer1 may operate in asynchronous or usynchronous mode depnding on the setting of the TMR1CS bit.

 When Timer1 is being incremented via an external source, increments occur on a rising edge.
-After Timer1 is enabled in Counter mode, the module must first have a falling edge before the counter begins to increment.
+After Timer1 is enabled in counter mode, the module must first have a falling edge before the counter begins to increment.